bewilderedgoose/simpleanimationtool/README.md

 hi

-asked chatgpt to make a simpe animation thing, goes by frame by frame
+asked chatgpt to make a simple animation thing, goes by frame by frame

 no the download button does not work